datamllab/autovideo/README.md

 python3 examples/produce.py
 ```
 Some important hyperparameters are as follows.
-*   `--gpu`: which gpu device tp use.
+*   `--gpu`: which gpu device to use.
 Empty string for CPU.
 *   `--data_dir`: the directory of the dataset
 *   `--log_dir`: the path for saving the log
 *   `--load_dir`: the path for loading the fitted pipeline